General Messages > General Topics > Life of Faith

 By faith he kept the Passover and the sprinkling of the blood, so that he who destroyed the firstborn would not touch them.

 By faith, Moses kept the Passover.
 Why was keeping the Passover regarded as faith?
 It was faith because it was in response to God’s instructions and promise.
 God had promised that if they were to keep the Passover and the sprinkling of the blood, “he who destroyed the firstborn would not touch them”.
-As they responded to God’s instructions, there was a positive outcome.
+As they obeyed God’s instructions, there was a positive outcome.
 Their firstborn were preserved.
-A genuine response to God in faith will always yield a positive result.
-The positive result may or may not be obvious, but there will always be a positive result when we act in faith, in obedience to the Lord.
+A genuine response to God in faith will always yield a positive outcome though the positive outcome is not always obvious.

 Faith is active